 “An iconic Tasmanian bar and restaurant rich in tradition and infamy since 1829.”
 The Whaler

-Cracked & Spineless Bookshop, 9/138 Collins St, Hobart
+Venture into Cracked & Spineless Bookshop, 9/138 Collins St, Hobart

-Barilla Bay Restaurant, Oyster Farm, and
+Visit Barilla Bay Restaurant and Oyster Farm, and

-We highly recommend the Shucking Oyster Tasting Platter – 30 oysters with the chef’s selection of hot and cold of toppings.
+Indeed, we highly recommend the Shucking Oyster Tasting Platter – 30 oysters with the chef’s selection of hot and cold of toppings.

 (Image borrowed from Barilla Bay Restaurant website.)